Benefits

 - take time off from activities you have agreed with us

-- take time off and do not want to be available to NAV for a period
+- take time off and do not want to be available to Nav for a period

-- travel away in Norway and/or abroad and do not want to be available to NAV for a period
+- travel away in Norway and/or abroad and do not want to be available to Nav for a period

 You are not entitled to AAP while you are on holiday.
-This is because during holiday periods it may be necessary to participate in activities such as a summer job, meetings with NAV or other kinds of follow-up.
+This is because during holiday periods it may be necessary to participate in activities such as a summer job, meetings with Nav or other kinds of follow-up.
 You will need to notify about your holidays in question 4 on the employment status form.
 Absence due to holidays will result in a reduced payment.

 In the following cases, you may retain AAP if you take time off or travel away: